green IT (green information technology)

 - Less waste.
-Reusing and refurbishing IT equipment is a cheaper, environmentally friendly equipment acquisition option.
-It's also part of the circular economy, which eliminates waste and improves supply-chain resiliency.
-The circular economy -- also known as servitization -- is where companies sell products as a service and manage the maintenance and end-of-life processes.
+Reusing and refurbishing IT equipment is a more environmentally friendly -- and potentially cheaper -- option for product acquisition.
+It's also part of the circular economy, which eliminates waste and improves supply chain resiliency.
+Circular economy models can also involve servitization, where companies sell products as a service and manage the maintenance and end-of-life processes for customers.

 - Extended maintenance periods.
 Reusable, green IT products allow for longer maintenance cycles and less frequent device replacement.

 - Cost savings.
-Using energy efficient technology to reduce energy consumption helps a business reduce its energy bill and carbon footprint.
+Using more energy-efficient technology to reduce energy consumption helps a business reduce its energy bill and carbon footprint.

 - Raised awareness.
 By using green IT methods and reporting on their use, businesses set an example in their industries and foster collaboration with other companies on climate initiatives.

 - Improved corporate culture.
 Green IT demonstrates to employees that they work for an ethical company, which can improve employee morale and retention.
-The process increasing sustainability also presents more efficient ways of working.
+Increasing sustainability through the use of green technology also presents opportunities for more efficient ways of working.

-- Having green IT goals encourages companies to design environmentally friendly technologies and approaches.
+- More sustainable product design.
+Having green IT goals encourages vendors to design environmentally friendly technologies and approaches.

 - Improved reputation.
 Green technology use creates a good public image, improving a company's brand perception.

-- Customer satisfaction.
+- Increased customer satisfaction and loyalty.
 Many customers want to do business with socially responsible companies that make sustainability a key part of their strategies.

 Challenges of green IT

-There are many potential barriers to implementing green IT successfully:
+There are many potential barriers to implementing green IT successfully, including the following:

 - Cost.
 The initial cost of implementing new green technologies and programs can be expensive.
-Revamping old legacy technology systems can also be costly.
+Revamping old legacy IT systems can also be costly.

 - Cultural pushback.
-Implementing green IT may mean finding new ways of working, which might meet internal resistance and issues with customers.
+Implementing green IT can require new ways of working, which might meet internal resistance and create issues with customers and suppliers.

 - Prioritization.
-It can be difficult to decide where to start implementing green IT.
-At every level, IT uses energy, so it can be hard to pick which system to address first.
+It can be difficult to decide where to start on implementing green IT.
+At every level, IT uses energy, so it can be hard to pick which systems to address first.

 - Conflicting initiatives.
 In some cases, technology that purportedly reduces emissions can also have a negative environmental impact.
 Virtualization and artificial intelligence (AI) are examples of technology that can both help and hurt sustainability goals.
-For instance, AI provides detailed insight into energy use, but AI technology also consumes a lot of energy.
+For instance, AI can provide detailed insight into energy use and other sustainability factors, but AI technology also consumes a lot of energy.

 - Emerging fields.
 Some areas of green tech are relatively new and have few best practices.
-Green software is one of these emerging fields.
+Development of green software is one of these emerging fields.

 Impact of existing technologies on the environment